 In other words, someone else will make the difference you are called to make.
 God has plans for each one of us, but if we say no to His purposes for our lives, He will find someone who will say yes.
 If we say yes and align with His will, we will encounter great joy.
-As the great Rabbi Hillel said, "If I am not for myself, who will be for me?
-But if I am only for myself, what am I?
-If not now, when?"
-If we don't serve others and fight against injustice, then our lives have no deeper meaning or purpose.

-There are many worthy causes to which to devote your life, but all followers of the God of Abraham, Isaac, and Jacob, have a responsibility to stand against the anti-semitic spirit of Amalek which still seeks to destroy the Nation of Israel and the Jewish people.
+There are many worthy causes to which you can devote your life, but all followers of the God of Abraham, Isaac, and Jacob, have a responsibility to stand against the anti-semitic spirit of Amalek which still seeks to destroy the Nation of Israel and the Jewish people.
 Pray and consider how you might emulate Esther and Mordecai and stand with the people of Israel.